Royals vs. Pirates Player Props Betting Odds

-Player props are listed for Bryan Reynolds and Bobby Witt Jr., among others, when the Pittsburgh Pirates visit the Kansas City Royals at Kauffman Stadium on Monday at 8:10 PM ET.
+Player prop bet options for Bryan Reynolds and others are available when the Kansas City Royals host the Pittsburgh Pirates at Kauffman Stadium on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!